 "I love it.
 It's a beautiful space," she said.
 "I love the fact that it's community-based and that the styles of music presented are varied, everything from jazz to classical to holiday music.

 Sklar returns to Downtown Music at Grace again on Dec.
 22.

 Pour Pamela Sklar "La Reine" Musicalement Flutistiquement Jazzistiquement et Amicalement

-Flutist Pamela Sklar composed the closing piece "Wood".
-She said, "It has to do with the properties of sound and feeling of wood and the way it breathes.
-One of my favorite instruments includes the cello and the open sound of the strings.
-You can hear the quality of the sound because of the resonance of the wood."
+Flutist Pamela Sklar composed the closing piece "Wood Spirit".
+She said, "It (Wood Spirit) has to do with the properties of sound and feeling of wood, the way it breathes.
+One of my favorite instruments includes the cello and the open sound of its strings.
+You can hear that quality of the sound because of the resonance of the wood."